jakowenko/double-take/README.md

     #     latest: http://camera-url.com/image.jpg
     #     # custom image that will be used in place of snapshot.jpg
     #     snapshot: http://camera-url.com/image.jpg

+    # This option allows setting a custom time delay for the MQTT home
+    # assistant device tracker.

+    # By adjusting  device_tracker_timeout , users can determine how long they
+    # want to wait before receiving a 'not_home' message when no person is
+    # recognized.
+The time delay is implemented in minutes and the default value
+    # is set to 30 minutes
+    device_tracker_timeout: 30
 ```

 ### `cameras`